tdiprima/AI-Toolbox-Experiments/whisper-pydub-summarizer/README.md

 ### Notes:

-* This assumes you’ve set your `OPENAI_API_KEY` in your environment variables.
+* This assumes you've set your `OPENAI_API_KEY` in your environment variables.
 * You can adjust the prompt or summarization style to match your needs (e.g., bullet points, formal write-up, TODO list, etc).

 ## ✅ Output

-You’ll end up with a list of summary strings for each chunk of the podcast.
+You'll end up with a list of summary strings for each chunk of the podcast.
 From there, you can combine them, format into Markdown, or feed them into another system like Notion or Slack.

 <br>